 A certified occupational therapy assistant and a mother of two children, Heather says, “My daughter, who is the oldest, was never really interested in drawing, coloring, or writing.
 Even when we hit Kindergarten, she really disliked it.
 I continued to provide ways for her to practice while also focusing on fine motor and other skills that I knew she needed (ii).”

-• Ask him to chase your finger or draw a circle and keep moving your finger in and out of the circle.
+- Ask them to chase your finger or draw a circle and keep moving your finger in and out of the circle.
+This helps improve hand-eye coordination.

-• Engage him in daily chores such as drying clothes and fixing them with clips.
+- Engage them in daily chores such as drying clothes and fixing them with clips.

-• You could ask him to close and open his wrist several times or even move his arms around.
+- You could ask them to close and open his wrist several times or even move his arms around.

-• In addition to writing, encourage your toddler to draw.
-He can start drawing things that he sees around him.
+- In addition to writing, encourage your toddler to draw.
+They can start drawing things that they see around them.

-• These drawings can be basic shapes like stick figures.
-The idea is to engage him in making shapes.
+- These drawings can be basic shapes like stick figures.
+The idea is to engage them in making shapes.

-• Puzzle practice can be a good way to encourage him to write.
+- Puzzle practice can be a good way to encourage them to write.

-• Ask him to assemble them and create a name-puzzle.
+- Ask them to assemble them and create a name-puzzle.

-• At first, the names can be random and small.
-Let him take a while to graduate from three letter words to more.
+- At first, the names can be random and small.
+Let them take a while to graduate from three letter words to more.

 Positive reinforcement is often successful with children.